 NASA's Exoplanet Exploration Program (ExEP): Overview

 The Exoplanet Exploration Program (ExEP) is responsible for implementing NASA’s plans for the discovery and understanding of planetary systems around nearby stars.
-ExEP plays an important function in exoplanet research, by laying out a long-term view of the entire field and charting out a strategic timeline of missions and instruments.
+ExEP serves the science community and NASA by acting a as focal point for exoplanet science and technology, and by the integration of cohesive strategies for future discoveres.
 The Program in depth explains the motivations and activities of the Program in more detail.
 Two of the key guiding documents are:

 - Astrophysics Implementation Plan captures NASA’s short to medium-term objectives for the Program.
 (The Plan covers all of astrophysics, not just exoplanets).
 Below are links to the elements of the Program currently in operation (like Kepler), in operation (LBTI), or under study (WFIRST and the Probe-scale concepts).